Role of Future SNIa Data from Rubin LSST in Reinvestigating Cosmological Models: Introduction

 Keeping this in mind, we conduct a comprehensive investigation of the performance of two models, $\Lambda$CDM and CPL, in the context of future LSST SNIa data.
 We begin by obtaining constraints on the model parameters using SNIa from Pantheon, CMB from Planck18, and BAO from various surveys (as elaborated in \ref{datasets}) using {\tt CLASS} \citep{CLASS1,CLASS2} and {\tt MontePython} \citep{MontePython1,MontePython2}.
 We then explore the impact of the LSST on these models in conjunction with existing data by substituting the Pantheon dataset with LSST and by running the MCMC code afresh.
 This helps us make a comparison between existing constraints and that expected from LSST.
 This in turn will reflect the prospects of LSST in revisiting cosmological models under consideration along with their pros and cons.
 Further, as argued in \citet{Shah:2023}, to avoid any biased analyses, we refrain from incorporating any direct measurement prior on $H_0$ from the SH0ES collaboration's measurement in our parameter estimation, as it can lead to an inherent bias towards higher values of $H_0$, and consequently, on other parameters degenerate with it.

 This manuscript is structured in the following manner.
 Section \ref{data} outlines the LSST data utilised in this study.
-In Section \ref{models}, we derive the constraints on the cosmological models under investigation from the LSST SNIa forecast data, as described in the preceding section, and compare them with the constraints obtained from the Pantheon dataset \citep{Pantheon}.
+In Section \ref{models} we outline the cosmological models and the datasets considered in this study.
+In Section \ref{sec:results}, we derive the constraints on the cosmological models under investigation from the LSST SNIa forecast data, as described in the preceding section, and compare them with the constraints obtained from the Pantheon dataset \citep{Pantheon}.
 Section \ref{sec:discussion} provides a discussion of our findings and their implications.
 Finally in Section \ref{sec:conclusion} we present our conclusion.